What are the job opportunities in the USA for foreigners?

 • were not in the US to do our job search.
 They were in Asia, New Zealand, Europe, etc.

-• haven’t American degree or diploma from prestigious universities,
+• I don’t have an American degree or diploma from prestigious universities,

-• were not English bilingual but had a good level anyway for some of them,
+• and I was not bilingual in English, but I had a good level for some of them anyway.

-• known nobody in the US before moving here, except me. 🙂
+• I knew nobody in the US before moving here except me. 🙂

 We didn’t have all of that either.
 We were in Europe at that time, and we did it anyway.
-But we found a way to accomplish the long quest of getting a job in the USA.
+But we found a way to accomplish our long quest to get a job in the USA.
 So why not you?

 Scroll to Top